-During the course of 2007, the total catch of tuna and tuna-like fishes (including small tunas and swordfish) amounted to 9,936 t, a 70% decrease compared to 2006.
-Turkey's total catch of bluefin tuna, albacore, Atlantic bonito and swordfish were 918 t, 852 t, 5,965 t, and 423 t, respectively.
-All bluefin catch was caught by 77 purse seiners, the majority of which had an overall length of 30-50 m and 200-300 GRT.
+In 2007, the total catch of tuna and tuna-like fishes (including small tunas and swordfish) amounted to 9,936 t, a 70% decrease compared to 2006.
+Turkey's total catches of bluefin tuna, albacore, Atlantic bonito and swordfish were 918 t, 852 t, 5,965 t, and 423 t, respectively.
+All bluefin was caught by 77 purse seiners, the majority of which had an overall length of 30-50 m and 200-300 GRT.
 Fishing operations for bluefin took place mostly in the southern territorial waters of Turkey and harvesting was considerably poor until early June.
 Recommendations and resolutions imposed by ICCAT were translated into national legislation and implemented.
 All conservation and management measures regarding bluefin tuna fisheries and farming are regulated by national legislation through notifications, considering ICCAT's related regulations.
 Pilot implementation of the Vessel Monitoring System was carried out in 2007 by the bluefin tuna fleet.
 The Fisheries Information System has been updated in order to meet the requirements of data exchange at national and regional level.

-Specific research activities towards bluefin tuna, albacore and Atlantic bonito fishery and biology were conducted.
-In addition to these, a tuna larval survey in the eastern Mediterranean has been carried out in 2007.
+Specific research activities on the bluefin tuna, albacore and Atlantic bonito fisheries and biology were conducted.
+In addition to these, a tuna larval survey was carried out in 2007in the eastern Mediterranean.
 Research on tuna larval survey in this area will continue in the coming years.